MathieuTurcotte/node-backoff/README.md

 Emitted on backoff completion, effectively signaling that the failing operation should be retried.

-### Event: 'reset'

-Emitted when a backoff instance is reseted.

 ## License

 This code is free to use under the terms of the [MIT license](http://mturcotte.mit-license.org/).